YJJfish/C-Compiler/README.md

     /*global field*/
-    typedef int a;		//"a" is an alias for type "int" float a;			//"a" is a variable of type "float" a;					//This is an empty declaration equivalent to "int;"
+    typedef int a;		//"a" is an alias for type "int" float a;			//"a" is a variable of type "float" a;					//OK.
+This is an empty declaration equivalent to "int;"
     ```

 5. For simplicity, we rewrite the grammar of array definition.
 In C, arrays are defined as follows: